 Talcum Powder Lawsuit Overview

 Johnson & Johnson’s iconic Johnson’s baby powder® as well as Shower to Shower® products both include the mineral talc, which is a silicate.
 However, talcum powder is linked to ovarian cancer in women using talc-based products for feminine hygiene.
+As a result, injured patients may qualify for compensation through a talcum powder lawsuit.

 Since the 1970s, researchers speculated about the potential link between talcum powder and the risk of developing ovarian cancer.
 Because studies show an association between the two, recent allegations have surfaced in talcum powder lawsuits.
 Plaintiffs now claim the company knew about the link between talc and increased risk of cancer.
 However, J&J failed to properly warn consumers about potential dangers from using talcum powder products in the genital region.